 General criteria for appropriateness of re-consent of research participants have been developed.
 Wendler and Rackoff (2002) distinguish between (a) material, significant changes and (b) material but non-significant changes, and different courses of action relative to each.
 Changes to the overall aims of research constitute a material and significant change, and require a full re-consent procedure.
 In cases of material but non-significant changes, mechanisms should be developed that inform study participants of modifications but fall short of full re-consent.
 For example, a slight increase in volume of a blood draw should not be considered sufficient grounds for re-consent since this would not significantly impact the welfare or rights of study participants.
-In such cases, researchers may orally disclose the changes to be made and seek oral agreement on the participant's study file.
+In such cases, researchers may orally disclose the changes to be made and seek oral agreement on the part of the participant, with documentation of the disclosure and agreement to the participant's study file.
 Such an approach should be agreed to by the ethics committees responsible for research review.